A.H. Spares Ltd is the original and largest supplier/manufacturer of Austin Healey parts in the world.

 We pride ourselves in being able to offer our customers the ultimate in quality and authenticity when it comes to their Austin Healey needs.
 Our manufacturing processes are as original as we can possibly make them and we only source materials that do justice to the heritage and prestige of these magnificent motor cars.

-At A.H Spares we are a forward-thinking company with our roots firmly in the past and it is our aim to become the one-stop shop for all your Austin Healey requirements and to keep these splendid cars running for generation after generation.
+We are a forward-thinking company with our roots firmly in the past and it is our aim to become the one-stop shop for all your Austin Healey requirements and to keep these splendid cars running for generation after generation.

 A Company History of A.H Spares Ltd - written by Fred Draper in 1984